-On June 4, 2007, the Company issued 8,000,000 units at \$0.15 per unit for gross proceeds of \$1,200,000 under a non-brokered private placement.
-Each unit consisted of one common share and one half of one share purchase warrant.
-Each whole share purchase warrant entitles the holder thereof to purchase one additional common share for 24 months from the date of closing at a price of \$0.20 per common share.
-The full value of \$1,200,000 was assigned to the common shares based on their fair values at the closing date of the private placements.
-In connection with the private placement, the Company issued 397,500 units valued at \$59,625 as a commission with terms similar to those issued under the private placement.
-The Company incurred cash share issuance costs of \$14,332 on the private placement.

 On February 24, 2009, the Company issued 16,000,000 units at \$0.10 per unit for gross proceeds of \$1,600,000 under a non-brokered private placement.
 Each unit consisted of one common share and one share purchase warrant.
 Each share purchase warrant entitles the holder thereof to purchase one additional common share for 24 months from the date of closing at a price of \$0.15 per common share.
-The full value of \$1,600,000 was assigned to the common shares based on their fair values at the closing date of the private placements.
+The full value of \$1,600,000 was assigned to the common shares based on their fair values at the closing date of the private placement.
 In connection with the private placement, the Company issued 1,200,000 units valued at \$120,000 as a commission with terms similar to those issued under the private placement.
 The Company incurred cash share issuance costs of \$25,148 on the private placement.

+On June 22, 2009, the Company issued 2,525,000 units at \$0.20 per unit for gross proceeds of \$505,000 under a non-brokered private placement.
+Each unit consisted of one common share and one half of one non-transferable share purchase warrant.
+Each whole share purchase warrant entitles the holder thereof to purchase one additional common share for 24 months from the date of closing at a price of \$0.30 per common share.
+The full value of \$505,000 was assigned to the common shares based on their fair values at the closing date of the private placement.
+In connection with the private placement, the Company issued 189,375 units valued at \$37,875 as a commission with terms similar to those issued under the private placement.
+The Company incurred cash share issuance costs of \$12,174 on the private placement.
+As at April 30, 2009, the Company had received share subscriptions of \$485,000 toward this private placement.